-With the holidays approaching and 2020 nearly over, Pioneer Connect continues to remain vigilant with health and safety protocols to stop the spread of COVID-19, keeping the communities we serve safe during this challenging time.
+As we say hello to 2021 and gear up for the year ahead, Pioneer Connect continues to remain vigilant with health and safety protocols to stop the spread of COVID-19, keeping the communities we serve safe during this challenging time.

 Following Governor Kate Brown’s announced two-week freeze beginning Nov.
 18, our technicians and construction crews will no longer enter your home during an on-site visit.
 We will instead complete the necessary work outside your home.
 If the freeze is extended or modified, we will mirror those changes to keep everyone safe.
 As we have throughout the COVID-19 pandemic, we will continue to wear face coverings, maintain six feet of distance and use hand sanitizer while at your home or business.

-Please know that all of us at Pioneer Connect are committed to meeting your needs and the needs of our community.
-Don’t hesitate to contact us (888-929-1014) as we all navigate these unprecedented times together.
+Please know that all of us at Pioneer Connect are committed to meeting your needs and the needs of our community as we all navigate these unprecedented times together.

 We want to keep you posted on the actions that we are taking to keep you and our employees safe during this time.

 - Our lobbies are closed until further notice.